 Deaver Ranch, Inc. ("Debtor in Possession") moves for an order approving the use of cash collateral.
 Debtor in Possession is a California certified sustainable vineyard located in Amador County, California.
 Debtor in Possession owns the vines which produce wine grapes.
-In addition to the vines, the Debtor owns cows and sheep that are used primarily for weed control.
+In addition to the vines, the

+January 9, 2025 at 11:30 a.m.
+Page 1 of 58 Debtor owns cows and sheep that are used primarily for weed control.
 The land on which the vineyard is situated is owned by the Debtor in Possession's principals, Kenneth Deaver and Mary Jean Deaver.
 Debtor in Possession also owns various motor vehicles, equipment and tools.